untapt/gitnotice/docs/CONTRIBUTING.md

 # How to Contribute

-Thank you for considering making a contribution to Untapt!
+Thank you for considering making a contribution to untapt!

 ## Issue assignments